Xtra-Computing/Awesome-Literature-ILoGs/README.md

 # ILoGs
-Imbalance Learning on Graphs: A Survey of Problems and Techniques
+Imbalanced Learning on Graphs: A Survey of Problems and Techniques

 Awesome papers on ILoGs